-- XY.1 For reference oil results, use the standardized report form set available from the ASTM TMC and data dictionary for reporting test results and for summarizing operational data. - NOTE P-Report the non-reference oil test results on these same forms if the results are intended to be submitted as candidate oil results against a specification. - XY.1.1 Fill out the report forms according to the formats shown in the data dictionary. - XY.1.2 Transmit results to the TMC within 5 working days of test completion. - XY.1.3 Transmit the results electronically as described in the ASTM Data Communications Committee Test Report Transmission Model (Section 2 Flat File Transmission Format) available from the ASTM TMC.
-Upload files via the TMC's website. - XY.2 Report all reference oil test results, whether aborted, invalidated, or successfully completed, to the TMC.
+- XY.1 For reference oil results, use the standardized report form set available from the ASTM TMC and data dictionary for reporting test results and for summarizing operational data. - NOTE Report the non-reference oil test results on these same forms if the results are intended to be submitted as candidate oil results against a specification. - XY.1.1 Fill out the report forms according to the formats shown in the data dictionary. - XY.1.2 Transmit results to the TMC within 5 working days of test completion. - XY.1.3 Transmit the results electronically as described in the ASTM Data Communications Committee Test Report Transmission Model (Section 2 Flat File Transmission Format) available from the ASTM TMC.
+Upload files via the TMC's website. - XY.2 Report all reference oil test results, whether aborted, invalidated, or successfully completed, to the TMC. - XY.3 Deviations from Test Operational Limits-Report all deviations from specified test operational limits. - XY.4 Precision of Reported Units-Use the Practice E29 rounding-off method for critical pass/fail test result data.
+Report the data to the same precision as indicated in data dictionary. - XY.5 In the space provided, note the time, date, test hour, and duration of any shutdown or offtest condition.
+Document the outcome of all prior reference oil tests from the current calibration sequence that were operationally or statistically invalid. - XY.6 If a calibration period is extended beyond the normal calibration period length, make a note in the comment section and attach a written confirmation of the granted extension from the TMC to the test report.
+List the outcomes of previous runs that may need to be considered as part of the extension in the comment section.

-Comment [TB1]: Insert appropriate Note number.
+Commented [TB1]: Insert appropriate Note number.